Benchmark Proto3 File

 Client Throughput

+For our first set of benchmarks we’ll have a number of concurrently connected clients and each client will make RPCs to the fRPC or Twirp server using a randomly generated fixed-sized message, and then wait for a response before repeating.
 In each of our benchmark runs we’re increasing the number of concurrently connected clients and we’re measuring the average throughput of each client to see how well fRPC and Twirp scale.
-We’re also running a number of separate benchmarks, each with an increasing message size.
+We’re also running a number of separate benchmarks, each with an increasing message size.32-Byte Messages

-Starting with 32-byte messages, the results are very similar to the ones with gRPC. fRPC consistently and substantially outperforms Twirp - though the performance drop off for Twirp is significantly steeper than what we saw with gRPC.
+substantially outperforms Twirp - though the performance drop off for Twirp is significantly steeper than what we saw with gRPC.

 In the case of 8192 connected clients, Twirp’s performance drops to only 4 RPCs/second per client while fRPC is able to handle 112 RPC/second.
-This means fRPC is 28x more performant than Twirp.

 Twirp seems to be relatively capable when there is a small number of connected clients, but quickly falls off as the number of clients increases.